instayu/html-5-calander/YUI-3.5.1-Change-History-Rollup.md

 Graphics Change History
 =======================

-  * #2531921 Fixed issue in which gradients fills threw an exception in canvas implementations.
+  * Fixed issue in which gradients fills threw an exception in canvas implementations.
+[Ticket #2531921]

-  * #2532197 Fixed issue in which updating the transform attribute of a shape caused two redraws.
+  * Fixed issue in which updating the transform attribute of a shape caused two redraws.
+[Ticket #2532197]

 Matrix Change History
 =====================

-  * #2532208 Fixed issue in which matrix animations were not ending correctly.
+  * Fixed issue in which matrix animations were not ending correctly.
+    [Ticket #2532208]

 Node Change History
 ===================

-  * Bug fix: Force case-insensitive removeAttribute in IE. [Ticket 2532192]
+  * Bug fix: Force case-insensitive removeAttribute in IE. [Ticket #2532192]

 ScrollView Change History
 =========================

-  * Fixed `mousewheel` bug (#2532214)
+  * Fixed `mousewheel` bug [Ticket #2532214]

 Widget Change History